 The main campus of Edgewood College is located on Lake Wingra in Madison, the capital city of Wisconsin.
-The College offers roughly forty majors and as many minors; the most popular are nursing, education, and business.
-The undergraduate programs are organized into five Schools: School of Arts and Sciences, School of Business, School of Education, School of Integrative Studies and the School of Nursing.
+The College offers roughly forty majors and as many minors.
+Educational programs are organized into five Schools: School of Arts and Sciences, School of Business, School of Education, School of Integrative Studies, and the School of Nursing.
 The overall College enrollment in college registration for both undergraduate and graduate programs is about 2,500 students.

 Edgewood College offers its campus residents a variety of living accommodations in residence halls and apartments.
 Student services include academic advising, counseling, the availability of a spiritual counselor, financial aid, career planning and placement, health services, recreational facilities, athletic and fine art events, and social activities.
 Edgewood College and the University of Wisconsin-Madison offer a collaborative program that allows for course opportunities and shared use of libraries.
 The College offers personalized educational services and close interaction of students, faculty and staff.
+The College shares the Monroe Street campus with the Edgewood Campus Grade School and High School.